 Although cats can be extremely cuddly and cute, some breeds tend to have a slightly feistier side.
 Some owners find this independent and sassy side adorable, but many find it too much.
-Feline aggression is one of the most common problems in domesticated cats, and many people do not know how to it.
+Feline aggression is one of the most common problems in domesticated cats, and many people do not know how to handle it.

 These cat breeds are also known to nip and bite, and there are many reasons for this behavior.
 Examples could be having a short temper, being overexcited, afraid, wanting extra attention, or sensitive to human touch.